hashicorp/vscode-terraform/DEVELOPMENT.md

 Snapshot test example files are Terraform files without any `vscode-tmgrammar-test` token lines.
 Each example file is exactly how you would see it used in production.
 This ensures scope, inheritance, and resolution of tokens happen exactly as they would on a user's machine.

-The companion `snap` file is named the same as the example file with the `.snap` extension, and is the tmGrammar represenation of all resolved tokens.
-This file is commited alongside the example file.
+The companion `snap` file is named the same as the example file with the `.snap` extension, and is the tmGrammar representation of all resolved tokens.
+This file is committed alongside the example file.
 If anything changes with regards to how the tokens are resolved, the snapshot test will fail.

 > Note: If modifying an existing snapshot test, run `npm run test:snap -- -u` to update the snapshot file.
 This will update the snapshot file with the new modified grammar.
 Be sure to do this after you've tested using `npm run test:grammar` and are sure that the modified grammar is correct, otherwise you may get false positives.